 Finally, these ‘smart contracts’ have the ability to streamline the process for both parties, reducing the amount of paperwork and electronic forms that need to be completed, and increasing customer satisfaction and reducing the extent of manual administrative processes.

 HOW WILL BLOCKCHAIN AFFECT THE JOBS AVAILABLE WITHIN INSURANCE?

-Whilst blockchain presents a number of opportunities for the insurance industry, it is possible that in the future the market will face very strong competition from those companies who are forward thinking and implementing blockchain into their programmes and policies.
-Certainly, the customer will desire the safest, convenient and most cost-effective option, and the internet and blockchain presents a great opportunity to provide this.
+Whilst blockchain presents a number of opportunities for the insurance industry, it is possible that in the future the market will face very strong competition from those companies who are forward-thinking and implementing blockchain into their programmes and policies.
+Certainly, the customer will desire the safest, most convenient and most cost-effective option, and the internet and blockchain present a great opportunity to provide this.

 It is thought that the relationship between brokers and underwriters will be maintained and connected through the usage of online contracts, and whilst these roles are unlikely to become void, those entering the insurance industry will most likely need to be able to understand and make use of the benefits of blockchain.
 Additionally, hiring the correct, tech-savvy individuals is critical, as pressure will grow to ensure the coding is accurate, and poor or incorrect coding could cause a whole host of problems for both the company and the customer.

 However, whilst there will be an increase in opportunities for those who understand blockchain in the insurance sector, it is predicted that the demand for Claims Adjusters will be reduced due to the increase in smart contracts outlined above.
 As a result, firms must ensure they are hiring strategically and with the future in mind.